 Mapping between $ legend and SMG cost characteristics values

 Since cost characteristics values might change in database, we added a new configuration section under Admin portal (Configuration tab) i.e. http://:/admin/help#configuration .
-The section will list current cost characterstics values, and next to each value there is a drop down that contains three values $, $$ and $$$.
+The section will list current cost characteristics values, and next to each value there is a drop down that contains three values $, $$ and $$$.
 By default all values are mapped to single dollar sign legend.
 When you are done with mapping, make sure to save changes.

 Mapping between time legend and SMG cost characteristics values